codefresh-io/docs.codefresh.io/_posts/2023-05-29-may-release-notes.md

 * GitOps Dashboard
   Formerly known as the GitOps Overview dashboard, it has been renamed and integrated into the Home Dashboard.

-* Argo Workflows Dashboard
   The Argo Workflows dashboard provides insights and metrics related to Argo Workflows.

 * Pipelines Dashboard
-  If you have both GitOps and Pipelines, the Pipelines Dashboard is displayed after the GitOps and Argo Workflows dashboards.
+  If you have both GitOps and Pipelines, the Pipelines Dashboard is displayed below the GitOps and Argo Workflows dashboards.

   Use the Pipelines dashboard to:
   * Identify pipelines with low performance, both in terms of number of executions and execution duration